drornir/factor3/README.md

 ## Development

-### Goals for Version v1.0
+### Version 0

+⚠️ This project is still in development, so according to semver it is in version 0.
+This means that bumping of minor versions (the `x` in `0.x.y`) signifies breaking changes.

+While working in v0, the goal is to reach an abstraction to works and looks stable in order to release v1.
+Below is a TODO list of features I want to have when looking to create breaking changes towards v1:

-- [x] cobra an viper
+- [x] Support cobra an viper writing to a strcut with json tags
 - [ ] Multiple files with merge (e.g for supporting `myapp -c defaults.yaml -c production.yaml`)
 - [ ] `type Provider interface{...}` - an abstraction to capture providers of secrets and/or feature flags or anything custom
 - [ ] `Provider` should optionally support "watch mode", similar to how file watching works.
 The option to setup polling on the value should be generic and provided by the `factor`.
+- [ ] Users should not have to _manually_ set json tags on structs in order for things to work.
-- [ ]
+- [ ] Refactor as many features from using `reflect` to code gen

-### Version 0

-⚠️ This project is still in development, so according to semver it is in version 0.
-This means that bumping of minor versions (the `x` in `0.x.y`) signifies breaking changes.

 #### Version 0.2